iqzmn/LSTM_Stock_Price_Model/README.md

-# The LSTM RNN to predict stock prices on MOEX
+# The LSTM RNN stock prices model

 [**Recurrent neural networks (RNNs)**](https://en.wikipedia.org/wiki/Recurrent_neural_network) are a class of artificial neural networks for sequential data processing.
 One of them is LSTM (Long Short-Term Memory) network.